cedrictisseyre/smarttrade-demo/README.md

 - The REST server will be available at: `127.0.0.1:8080`
 - The demo endpoint is here: http://localhost:8080/demo
 - API documentation is here: http://localhost:8080/swagger-ui.html

+- Look at the logs after running demo endpoint